rolling-scopes-school/tasks/stage1/modules/clean-code/materials/commits.md

 **Why is it required?**

-- When mentor will review your Pull Request, it will be easier to them to look through a list of commits and check logic in each commit separately, than review code of whole application.
+- When a mentor is reviewing your Pull Request, it will be easier for them to look through the list of commits and check the logic in each commit separately than review the code of the whole application.
-- If logic of one commit is wrong, you will be able to `revert` it without touching other functionality.
+- If the logic of one commit is wrong, you will be able to `revert` it without interfering with other functionality.

 ## Commits name requirements